oresat/oresat-c3-software/README.md

 ```bash
 $ pip3 install -r requirements.txt
 ```

-Make a virtual CAN bus
+Make a virtual CAN bus (skip if using a real CAN bus)

 ```bash
 $ sudo ip link add dev vcan0 type vcan